-Solicit a sponsor for your child’s youth hockey team or sell a tournament sponsorship and you’ll earn half the amount sold.
-Team sponsorships are $300 or $600 and tournament sponsorships range from $175–$625.
-You may also sell a Glacier Ice Rink advertisement and receive 25% of the ad’s cost (ads range from $425–$2,200).
-Sponsorships must be committed by November 1.
-See the Youth Hockey Sponsorship Opportunities form for details, or contact Laura Henning if you have a prospective sponsor, but aren’t comfortable asking yourself.
+Solicit a sponsor for a house youth hockey team or travel team and you’ll earn half the amount.
+You may also sell a Glacier Ice Rink advertisement and receive 25% of the ad’s cost (ads range from $525–$3,400).
+Contact Laura Henning if you would like information or have a potential sponsor.

-At $5 per hour, parents/players can work off their fundraising commitment by helping with the following youth hockey activities:
+At $7 per hour, parents/players can work off their volunteer obligation by helping with the following youth hockey activities:

 - Scorekeeping, running the clock or manning the penalty boxes for all non-tournament games held at Glacier Ice Rink.
 Each player/parent is responsible for submitting their hours to the fundraising coordinator.

-- Serving as Coordinator for the following activities: Safe Sport, Equipment, Scrip, Jerseys or Pictures.
+- Serving as Coordinator for the following activities: Safe Sport, Equipment, Scrip, Jerseys, Fundraising or Pictures.

 - Rink clean-up (sweeping and mopping locker rooms, sweeping and mopping common areas, cleaning underneath the bleachers, etc.)

-- Working the concession stand during Bruins games or as a skate guard during public skates (applies to youth players ages 16 and older).
+- Working the concession stand during Griz games or as a skate guard during public skates (applies to youth players ages 16 and older)

-Please contact Lisa Lee, Fundraising Coordinator with any questions.
-In order to receive information about new fundraising events, please make sure we have a valid email address on file for your family.
+Saralyn Houska, Fundraising Coordinator Email: firstname.lastname@example.org In order to receive information about new fundraising events, please make sure we have a valid email address on file for your family.